codelawcorp/terraform-github-repository/README.md

 - Terraform destroy and authenticated via `gh` cli requires a token with elevated permissions `gh auth refresh  --scopes delete_repo`.
 Otherwise you would get error like this:
 `│ Error: DELETE https://api.github.com/repos/USERNAME/repo-as-a-code: 403 Must have admin rights to Repository. []`.
 The default `gh auth login` a token with a minimum set of scopes.
 - Refer to [GitHub provider](https://registry.terraform.io/providers/integrations/github/6.6.0/docs) documentation to see all available ways to pass GitHub credentials.
 If you have used `gh` cli, make sure you've logged in into the right account.
+- CHANGING default branch to "main" does not work.
+This is expected behaviour as a tradoff for the sum of all workarounds the buggy GitHub provider requried.

 ## Issues